The Florida Bar

 There are many dealers in Florida.
 Some of these mobile homes are new and unproven, so the purchase of such a home should be approached with care.
-You should have a knowledge of the laws pertaining to mobile homes--for example, every new mobile home must carry a warranty of at least one year.
-Pursuant to such warranty, the manufacturer or dealer is required to correct any substantial defects in materials or work quality which may appear within that first year of your ownership and must do so within 30 days of receipt of written notification of the claim.
+You should have knowledge of the laws pertaining to mobile homes − for example, every new mobile home must carry a warranty of at least one year.
+Pursuant to such warranty, the manufacturer or dealer is required to correct any substantial defects in materials or work quality that may appear within that first year of your ownership and must do so within 30 days of receipt of written notification of the claim.

 First and foremost, shop around.
 Buy your home from a reputable dealer.
-Ask that dealer for names and addresses of prior customers and contact these people.
+Mobile homes fall under the definition of motor vehicles in Florida, whose sales are regulated by the state of Florida.
+Ask the dealer for names and addresses of prior customers, and contact these people.
 Buying from a dealer who will honor the guarantee cannot be overemphasized.

 Make sure the model you plan to buy was built to perform in the area in which you wish to live.
 There are different specifications for different parts of the country.

-You may be considering a model to which you want to make additions, such as a porch, a storage closet, larger windows.
+You may be considering a model to which you want to make additions, such as a porch, a storage closet or larger windows.
 Some of these alterations can adversely affect the warranty.
 You will need to check the park rules and regulations as well as local ordinances to make sure your alterations are allowed and to secure any needed permits before making any structural changes.
-You can learn the laws by contacting the Department of Highway Safety and Motor Vehicles, your attorney, and the local building official.
+You can learn the laws by contacting the Department of Highway Safety and Motor Vehicles, your attorney and local building officials.
 Knowing this information may influence your choice.

 Many complaints are concerned with misrepresentation and misunderstanding, so be sure you know what you are going to be paying for before you enter any agreement.
 When you finally do enter into a contract to buy a mobile home or to buy or rent space, keep a copy of any contracts for your file.

-Do not be afraid to ask questions of dealers, manufacturers, park managers, or those persons who are already stretching their dollars in the mobile home way of life.
-If you have any questions, contact an attorney in your area.
-Then you can enter your new life style with confidence.
+Do not be afraid to ask questions of dealers, manufacturers, park managers or those people who are already stretching their dollars in the mobile home way of life.
+If you have any questions, contact an attorney in your area so that you can enter your new lifestyle with confidence.

 If you believe you need legal advice, call your attorney.
-If you do not have an attorney, call The Florida Bar Lawyer Referral Service at (800) 342-8011, or the local lawyer referral service or legal aid office listed in the yellow pages of your telephone book.
+If you do not have an attorney, use The Florida Bar Lawyer Referral Service at (800) 342-8011 or online at www.floridabar.org/lawyerreferral, or a local lawyer referral service or legal aid office.